goatshriek/stumpless/docs/development.md

 generate its documentation from the header files.
 You can use the `docs` build target to generate them, provided that doxygen was installed when you ran cmake.

+As you look at other functions, you will see that each function documents its thread and async safety attributes in addition to its functionality.
+There is more detail about this in the [thread safety documentation](thread_safety.md), as well as the tools that are available to you to implement thread safety.
+While async safety and async cancellation safety are optional, you _must_ make your implementation thread safe.
+Look at other functions as examples, and don't be afraid to ask for help on the project [Gitter](https://gitter.im/stumpless/community) if you get stuck.

 In order to support being built as a DLL, stumpless has a `.def` file at `src/windows/stumpless.def`.
 If you are adding a new public function to stumpless, you will need to make sure to add it to the `.def` file so that the